 Top Money Myths - Know the Truth About Money and Make Better Decisions for Your Future

-Sometimes, it’s hard to know what’s the truth about money.
+Sometimes, it’s hard to know what the truth is about money.

 Whether it’s our friends, our family, or the media everyone seems to say something different.